-From October 2019, the Blind Foundation takes on a new name: Blind & Low Vision NZ.
-The name change marks the culmination of 18 months of considered research and engagement, as we seek to support increased relevance to those who could benefit from the services and support the organisation offers.
+The Blind Foundation has taken on a new name: Blind Low Vision NZ.
+The name change marks the culmination of 18 months of considered research and engagement in developing the new identity, seeking to support increased relevance to those who could engage with the organisation.

 “Accessibility needs and eye health are areas that touch us all at some stage of life, and with an aging population linked with age-related sight loss, our services are in more demand than ever.

 “Our name change is about telling people we can help, but it’s also just one way we are transforming to nurture the mana that the organisation’s 129 years of history stands on, and taking it into the future to strengthen our role in supporting people who are blind or have low vision in New Zealand.”

 Although the public will now see the Blind Low Vision NZ name in places, the organisation won’t be transitioning everything at once.
 The transition phase allows us to make changes as necessary, the first of which is a subtle tweak to the name.
 Specifically, this involves removing the word ‘and’ from our name so that it is now ‘Blind Low Vision NZ’.
 For a while, people may see references to the Blind Foundation, Blind & Low Vision NZ and Blind Low Vision NZ.
 The legal name of Royal New Zealand Foundation of the Blind (RNZFB) remains.

 To help people know who Blind Low Vision NZ is, the logo will be supported with the text ‘formerly Blind Foundation’, where practically possible.

 The website address will become blindlowvision.org.nz and email addresses will also change.
 Don’t worry, all of our old details will still work so you can still reach us at blindfoundation.org.nz too.